 root: type: disk path: / pool: default

-And it can be directly set on a container ("-s" option to "lxc launch" and "lxc init")
+And it can be directly set on an instance ("-s" option to "lxc launch" and "lxc init")

 or it can be set through LXD profiles.